Acts of Disappearance

 2023

-Digital photo prints of site-specific installations of Hunza caps in Attabad Lake, Gilgit-Baltistan, Northern Pakistan, 36” x 24” each.
+Digital photo prints of site-specific installations of hand embroidered Hunza caps at Attabad Lake and Eagles Nest, Gilgit-Baltistan, Northern Pakistan, 36” x 24” each.

 The work is an offering.
 Honoring natural landscapes as sites of refuge, healing, and renewal.
 A reckoning with landscapes of displacement and erasure.
 And a song of survival, rising, and becoming.
 Of transcendence.